Cologuard is the only stool-DNA screening test for detecting colon cancer that is approved by the Food and Drug Administration (FDA).

 Even if you have no symptoms or family history of colorectal cancer, which puts you at an “average” risk, doctors typically suggest you start screening at age 45 (ACS recommendation) or 50 (U.S. Preventive Services Task Force [USPSTF] recommendation).

-Cologuard tests for colon cancer by identifying abnormal DNA and traces of blood that precancerous polyps and colon cancer can cause.
+Cologuard tests for colon cancer by identifying abnormal DNA and traces of blood in the stool that precancerous polyps and colon cancer can cause.

 Your doctor will need to prescribe the test for you before you’re able to order a Cologuard kit.
 You can fill out a form on the company’s website that generates a customized order form for you to bring to your doctor.